milkyway-multimedia/ss-mwm-formfields/README.md

 These fields work as composite fields, with the ability to group form fields into certain components

 1. HasOneCompositeField: Save a has one relationship as if it is part of the current form.
 Can also be used to completely save a different record if need be.
+1. InlineFormField: Save a form as part of another form (kind of like ajaxing it).
 2. AccordionComponentField: A composite field that acts like an accordion.
 Uses Twitter Bootstrap styling.
 3. ModalWindowField: A composite field that acts like a modal window, with the option to set a trigger, or to trigger automatically.
 Uses Twitter Bootstrap styling.
 4. PanelComponentField: A composite field that displays as a panel